 Re-think Household Practices Even With Less Energy-Intensive Appliances.

 Thoughtfully consider whether your clothing might be modified to reduce energy consumption.
 For example, if the house is a little cool, perhaps a sweater will suffice?
 Consider whether recurring appointments outside of the house might be regularized to permit the efficient use of a programmable thermostat.
 Spend time outside in the pool or reading in the breezy shade of your favorite tree rather than in an air-conditioned space.
+These energy-saving tips can save you money without costing anything up front.

 Use Off-Peak and Other Utility Programs